Comparison guide

 Step 2

-Use Target Practice to pick the score leak before adding another set.
+Use Target Practice to pick the score issue before adding another set.

 Step 3

-Use the weekly proof update to decide whether more hard reps are still the right move.
+Use the weekly progress update to decide whether more hard practice is still the right move.

 Trust note